 Of Cuban descent, Hernandez is bilingual (Spanish/English) and is a dual citizen of the US and Spain.
 He began his career as an archaeologist working at the ancient city of Troy in Turkey.

 Principal Investigator of the Roman Forum Excavations Project at Butrint

-Concurrent Assistant Professor of Anthropology, University of Notre Dame
+Associate Professor of Classics and Anthropology, University of Notre Dame

 Department of Classics

 University of Notre Dame